navcoin/navcoin-org/content/notices/2018-12-17-navcoin-4-5-1-hard-fork.md

 notice_categories:
   - Mandatory Update
 ---
-NavCoin is hard forking at block **2722100** to mitigate a discovered state issue with the Community Fund.
+NavCoin is hard forking at block **2722100** to mitigate an issue with the Community Fund expired proposal states.
 It is mandatory to update to NavCoin Core 4.5.1 before **Friday 21 December at 00:00AM GMT** to avoid network disruption.
 <!--more-->

 NavCoin Core have discovered a bug with the Community Fund proposal system which could cause the network to fork once the first funding proposal enters the expired state.
 A node which reindexes will end up with the expired proposal in a different state and potentially reject blocks containing payment requests causing some users to end up on their own fork of the blockchain.